yarnpkg/berry/README.md

 ```
 $> yarn build:cli
 ```
+**How it works**
+After building the CLI your global version of yarn should reflect your latest changes.
+This is done by yarn picking up the `yarn-path` in this repository's `.yarnrc` which then runs a start script for the newly built CLI.

+**Works out of the box**
 Note that no other command is needed!
 Since our dependencies are checked-in within the repository (within the [`.yarn/cache`](.yarn/cache) directory), you don't need to run any install.
 Everything just works right after cloning the project, and is guaranteed to continue to work ten years from now 🙂